-Presentation Prototype-This type of prototype is often used for promotional purposes and it is the representation of the circuit as it will be constructed.
+Presentation Prototype-This type of prototype is often used for promotional purposes.
+It is the representation of the circuit as it will be constructed.
 It should be able to demonstrate what the circuit can do, but it is not necessarily an exact copy of the final product.

 Pre-Production Prototype is the final version of the PCB from how it is manufactured to its final functionality.

 Rapid Prototyping is also known as Desktop prototyping takes advantage of computer technology to turn designs into three dimensional objects.
-It is a process by which a computer program, CAD (computer aided design), creates 3-D preliminary designs before finalizing a final product.
-This is very fast and sample circuits comes in working condition in hours and can be debugged easily.
+It is a process by which a computer program, CAD (computer aided design), creates 3-D preliminary designs.
+Its get done before finalizing a final product.
+Furthermore, this is very fast and sample circuits comes in working condition in hours and can be debugged easily.